 All students who have completed the M.A. degree within the preceding 12 month period are eligible for this award.
 The primary criterion for this award is the M.A. thesis.
 The members of the Awards Committee read and independently evaluate each of the theses.
 In addition, the committee carefully evaluates the overall course performance, as well as GPA in various required courses of the M.A. program.

 - 2017 Recipients: Johnn Leverso and Katherine Krushinski O'Neill

 Herbert L. Costner Distinguished Graduate Student Paper Award

 Solo-authored papers that are published, in press, or of publishable quality are eligible for the Herbert L. Costner Distinguished Graduate Student Paper Award.
 All sociology students enrolled and in residence during the academic year in which the award will be given are eligible to submit a paper for consideration.
 The award recipient will receive one quarter of Research Assistantship support in recognition of his/her accomplishment.
-The funding must be used within the following two academic years after receiving the award.** During this quarter the student will be expected to work closely with his/her advisor to further his/her publication record.
+For the 2018 Costner Award, the funding must be used within the following academic year (2018-2019).** During this quarter the student will be expected to work closely with his/her advisor to further his/her publication record.

 **Students who received Costner awards prior to Spring 2016 may use their awards at any time they choose.